mitcharoo/sec-your-devops/README.md

 - [TrailScraper](https://github.com/flosell/trailscraper?ck_subscriber_id=1640233537): A command-line tool to get valuable information out of AWS CloudTrail.
 - [EC2 Metadata Mock](https://github.com/aws/amazon-ec2-metadata-mock): A tool to simulate Amazon EC2 instance metadata.
 - [aws-sso-reporter](https://github.com/onemorepereira/aws-sso-reporter): Uses the AWS SSO API to list all users, accounts, permission sets etc. and dumps it into a CSV file for additional parsing or viewing.
+- [Sustainable Personal Accounts](https://github.com/reply-fr/sustainable-personal-accounts): Adds custom maintenance windows for AWS accounts, allowing automatic resource preparation and purging.
+- [Disposable Cloud Environment](https://github.com/Optum/dce): Allows users to "lease" an AWS account for a defined period of time and with a limited budget.
+At the end of the lease, or if the lease's budget is reached, the account is wiped clean and returned to the account pool so it may be leased again.
+- [superwerker](https://github.com/superwerker/superwerker): A free, open-source solution that lets you quickly set up an AWS Cloud environment following best practices for security and efficiency.

 ### Microsoft Azure